-Do not eat grapefruit or drink grapefruit juice while you are taking Nifedipine as this may worsen side effects.
+Do not eat grapefruit or drink grapefruit juice while taking Nifedipine, which may worsen side effects.

-If you have severe vomiting or diarrhea due to a stomach infection or illness, tell your doctor.
-You may need to stop taking Nifedipine for a while until you feel better.
+Tell your doctor if you have severe vomiting or diarrhea due to a stomach infection or illness.
+You may need to stop taking Nifedipine until you feel better.

-Nifedipine is also called by several brands, for example, Adalat, Adipine, Coracten, Fortipine, Nifedipress, Tensipine and Valni.
-If the brand has other letters afterwards (XL, LA, SR, MR or Retard), it means that Nifedipine is released slowly and evenly throughout the day.
+Several brands are also called Nifedipine, for example, Adalat, Adipine, Coracten, Fortipine, Nifedipress, Tensipine, and Valli.
+If the brand has other letters afterward (LX, LA, SR, MR, or Retard), Nifedipine is released slowly and evenly throughout the day.

 Who can and can not take Nifedipine?

-It is mainly used for adults over 18 years old although it is occasionally prescribed for children.
+It is mainly used for adults over 18 years old, although occasionally prescribed for children.

 Nifedipine is not suitable for some people.